tangle-network/relayer/config/README.md

 ###### enable-data-query

 Enable or disable the data query for this contract.
-This is used to query the contract's events, like the leaves for example.
+When enabled, it allows the relayer to query the contract's events, such as the leaves.

 - Type: `bool`
 - Required: `false`